bbbradsmith/binxelview/readme.txt

 Options can be set with a command line argument beginning with '-', followed by the option name, an '=' separator, and the value for the option.
 If a space is required in the value, you should enclose the entire argument in quotes.
+Paths can be either absolute or relative to the current working directory.

   "-presetfile=C:\mypreset.bxp"
     Replaces the default preset with one from a file.